almdudleer/bioinf_fall_project_2020/README.md

 No further preliminary setup is needed.
 The scripts may request additional manual actions at runtime.

 ## Run options
-### all_in_one.sh
-It can be executed, but it's better to be regarded only as a reference.
-It's just copy-pasted scripts from `src/pipeline`.
-Should be executed with `src` as a working directory.

 ### run.sh
 Invokes all the scripts from `src/pipeline` at once.
 Should also be executed with `src` as a working directory.

 ### Makefile
 This is the preferred run method.
-It invokes the scripts from `src/pipeline`, but unlike other options, it considers already built artifacts, so files are not overwritten and no computations are made twice.
+It invokes the scripts from `src/pipeline`, but unlike other options, it takes already built artifacts into account, so files are not overwritten and no computations are made twice.
 It should be run from the project root as:
 ```
 make all